All articles

 Indigo Indian Asian Restaurant and Bar

 Indigo Indian Asian Restaurant and Bar is a must-visit if you’re looking to explore the archipelago’s rich Indo-Fijian cuisine.
-Nestled in Denarau, this laidback waterfront diner is known for its fragrant butter chicken, but if you’re in the mood for seafood, the coconut prawn curry is a standout, blending local Fijian flavours with a touch of India’s trademark spice.
+This laidback waterfront diner in Denarau is known for its fragrant butter chicken, but if you’re in the mood for seafood, the coconut prawn curry is a standout, blending local Fijian flavours with a touch of India’s trademark spice.
 Also available are crispy samosas, fragrant biryanis, and zingy Indo-Chinese stir-fries.

 Goji Kitchen & Bar